 Screenplays are all about ACTION.
 As writers, we all *know* this.
 Yet the average screenplay in the spec pile has very little action in it.
 Instead those scripts contain what I call Static Scenes.

 What is a Static Scene?
 Well, basically: characters aren’t *doing* very much – and they’re probably talking too much, too.
+This then has a negative impact on the structure of your script as a whole, because the story slows down and the forward momentum ends up lacking.
 Talk about an own goal, but also easily done.

 So how does the spec screenwriter get rid of Static Scenes?
 3 Tips:

 3. Don’t overwrite

 We all hear the phrase, “black on the page” and shudder – and rightly so.
 If there’s one way of turning a reader off your script, it’s by including EVERY SINGLE LITTLE THING in a scene, so s/he hasn’t a clue on what’s important and what’s not.
 Yet you may be surprised to hear it is possible to write LOTS of black on the page and yet STILL interest the reader – as long as it’s INTERESTING and not “over written”.

 That’s right – Overwriting doesn’t *have* to equal “black on the page”.
 In my career as a script reader, I’ve read loads of GREAT screenplays with lots of scene description.
 So how has the writer got away with it?
 By being VITAL and interesting and injecting their voice into it, sure, but by also ensuring everything they DO write in that “black” relates to character & story and pushes it forward.

 So Overwriting then is about LABOURING YOUR POINT.
 This could mean in your scene description (like including every single little thing) OR by making scenes simply too long.
 I’ve read moments in screenplays that should take up half a page maximum typically becoming 2-5 pages as standard.
 Always keep this in mind: start late, finish early – or risk becoming static.